Great Small Business Owners Know How to Take From Their Business

 Hard work is critical to building a business.
 If you’re not willing to give that maximum effort, don’t even start.
 But if you want to be able to build a business you can sell someday, a business that’s desirable to a potential buyer, you must be ready to take something from the business.
 And you can’t afford to wait.

 You must be willing to protect the business’ only irreplaceable asset: you.

-It’s good for the business for you to take from it.
+It’s good for the business when you take from it.

-It’s good for your business for you to take care of yourself.
+It’s good for the business when you take care of yourself.

 Your business is never going to volunteer to give back to you.
-In fact, it’s going to get more and more demanding of your time, money and energy as it continues to grow.
-It will take all you will give it and demand more.
+In fact, it’s going to get more and more demanding of your time, money and energy as it grows.
+It will take all you give and still demand more.